 Jesse Alston

 Big data and rapidly improving statistical and computational tools are enabling researchers to answer previously unanswerable questions.
 I use these emerging tools to quantify the mechanisms that dictate how large mammals interact with each other and their environments, then apply that knowledge to conservation practice.
 My research program integrates movement ecology, thermal physiology, remote sensing, and conservation science to characterize how and why animals move across the landscapes they inhabit, identify data-driven pathways for wildlife-livestock coexistence, and develop new approaches for conserving wildlife and ecosystems.
-In my international work, I work to build in-country conservation capacity by partnering with regional organizations and training local graduate students to be future conservation leaders.
+In my international work, I work to build in-country conservation capacity by partnering with local organizations and students.

 Click here for my CV.
 Click here for my Google Scholar profile.